Grandparents: As Parents

 - Parenting a grandchild may require such resources as child-care, insurance, social security benefits, and interactions with other grandparents in similar circumstances.

 Census 2000 was the first time that questions on grandparental caregiving were included in the census.
-Some results of Census 2000 are:
+Since then, some results from the Pew Research Center, the 2005-2011 American Community Survey, and the 2010 Census indicate:

 Grandparents' Role in Divorce and "Kinship Care"